saip9/saip9/README.md

 🇮🇳 Born in India

 ### School
-🏫 Allen High School
+🏫 University of Texas at Dallas
-📓 12th Grade
+📓 Sophomore

 ### Hobbies
 📚 Reading Books